Epasper/DungeonCrawler/README.md

 * Item Crafting oraz crafting materials
 * Drop table and drop event
 * World map
-* Attributes and uniqe skillCards for every class
+* Attributes and uniqe skills for every class
 * ...and many more!